 Thousands of books are written, published and distributed every day.
 As more people seek education, the demand for knowledge increases and authors are striving to fulfill the demand.
-The Bible is the world's best-selling book, and has sold more than five billion copies.
+The Bible is the world's best-selling book, having sold more than five billion copies.
 This article discusses the world's best-selling books.

 The Best Selling Books of All Time